 Yellow – Intensity and Memory

 Yellow is tricky.
 According to the APA, using it as a nursery or playroom color can increase moodiness in babies and young children, causing further outbursts.
-However, in marketing, yellow is noted as a happy color.
+However, in Social Media Marketing, yellow is noted as a happy color.
 A better way to put it would be that yellow is an “intense” color.

 There’s a reason highlighters and no 2 pencils are yellow – it can stimulate the brain to remember more information.
 It follows that, as a highlight or accent color, yellow can do the same thing for your customers.
 It’s also important to note that too much yellow, or yellow used as a primary color, can lead to confusion and visual fatigue – it causes too much energy to be spent all at once.

 Orange is the most conflicted color you will ever find.
 You can, however, use that to your advantage.
 Certain brands use orange to become outliers – to say in a strong way that they are different and worth a look.
 It’s a rebellious kind of color and challenges a customer to decide whether or not they identify with a given brand.
 In this way, it has been shown to be off-putting to grounded and traditional budget buyers but performs well with impulse shoppers.

 Want your brand to stand out?
 Consider using more purple.
 It isn’t particularly stimulating or calming.
 Because of its unique vibrancy combined with neutral psychology, purple has long been associated with opulence, achievement and creativity.

 Black is a color most often used to point out authority or intelligence.
 It’s a bold choice that lends itself to equally bold branding.
 It should be employed sparingly, too much black can overwhelm and cause eye strain.